-Security Issues
+Security

-- Allowing others access to the tests, including public school unit personnel who do not have a legitimate need - Allowing students to review secure test materials before the test administration - Missing test materials - Secure test materials not properly returned - For online testing, failing to maintain security of NC Education username and password - Failing to store secure test materials in a secure, locked facility - Failing to cover or remove bulletin board materials, classroom displays, or reference materials (printed or attached) on students' desks that provide information regarding test-taking strategies, or the content being measured by the test - Reproducing questions from secure tests in any manner or form - Using questions from secure tests for instruction - Failing to return the originally distributed number of test materials to designated school personnel - Discussing with others any of the test questions or information contained in the tests or writing about or posting them on the internet or on social media
+- Allowing staff access to a test who do not have a verified need (e.g., Test Read Aloud [in English] accommodation) - Allowing students access to secure test materials before the test administration - Missing test materials - Secure test materials not properly returned - For online testing, failing to maintain security of NC Education username and password - Failing to store secure test materials in a secure, locked facility. - Failing to cover or remove bulletin board materials, classroom displays, or reference materials (printed or attached) on students' desks that provide information regarding test-taking strategies or content. - Reproducing questions from secure test(s) in any manner or form - Using questions from secure tests for instruction - Failing to return the originally distributed number of test materials to designated school personnel

-Monitoring Issues
+Discussing with others any of the test questions or information contained in the tests, or writing about or posting them on the internet or on social media

-- Failing to prevent students from cheating by copying, using a cheat sheet, or asking for information - Failing to prevent students from gaining an unfair advantage through the use of cell phones, text messages, or other means
+Monitoring

-- Allowing students to remove secure materials from the testing site - Failing to monitor students and secure test materials during breaks - For online testing, leaving devices unsupervised when secure online tests are open and visible - Leaving the testing room unmonitored when students and secure materials are present
+- Failing to prevent students from cheating by copying, using cheat sheets, or asking for information - Failing to prevent students from gaining an unfair advantage by using cell phones, text messages, or other means - Allowing students to remove secure materials from the testing site - Failing to monitor students and secure test materials during breaks - For online testing, leaving devices unsupervised when secure online tests are paused or open and visible - Leaving the testing room unmonitored when students and secure materials are present

-Procedural Issues
+Procedural

-- Paraphrasing, omitting, revising, interpreting, explaining, or rewriting the script, directions, or test questions, including answer choices (State Board of Education policy TEST-010) - Reading or tampering with (e.g., altering, changing, modifying, erasing, deleting, or scoring) student responses to the test questions - Failing to administer the secure tests on the test date or during the testing window designated by the Annual Testing Program - Failing to follow the test schedule procedures or makeup test schedule designated by the Annual Testing Program - Providing students with additional time beyond the designated maximum time specified in the test administration guide (except for students with documented needs requiring accommodations, such as Scheduled Extended Time) - Test administrator or proctor giving improper assistance or providing instruction related to the concepts measured by the test before the test administration or during the test administration session
+- Paraphrasing, omitting, revising, interpreting, explaining, or rewriting the script, directions, or the test questions, including answer choices. - Reading or tampering with (e.g., altering, changing, modifying, erasing, deleting, or scoring) student responses to the test questions - Failing to administer tests on the approved date or during the testing window designated by the North Carolina General Assembly. - Providing students with additional time beyond the designated time specified in this test administration guide (except for students requiring accommodations, such as Scheduled Extended Time) - Test administrator or proctor giving improper assistance or providing instruction related to the concepts measured by the test before the test administration or during the test administration session

-Technical Issues
+Technical

-- Online test connectivity or technical problems - Schools must report online test connectivity and technical problems that occur during the administration of online tests only when students are unable to successfully complete the test.
-Reports do not need to be entered for students who successfully complete the test despite a technical issue. - Online test questions not displaying properly
+- Online test connectivity and technical problems - Schools must report online test connectivity and technical problems that occur during the administration of online tests only when students are unable to successfully complete the test.
+Reports do not need to be entered for students who successfully complete the test despite a technical issue. - · Online test questions did not display properly